PyDrummer/z-project/README.md

 Driving: tracks the time while driving the vehicle each work clock has max allowed hours, and when those are exceeded the driver is violating the law.

+# What does this app do?
+This is a simulated time keeping application to test whether or not a mock company's driver is within violation.

 # How to use this app:
 - after clicking the 'code' dropdown, copy the github ssh link
 - in your terminal enter git clone (the link you copied)